-Ministry of Defence estimates made in 2019 put the number of former service personnel currently residing in Britain at around 2.5 million.
-The figures show that over the next ten years, the number of veterans in Great Britain is expected to decrease by around one million, to approximately 1.6 million by 2028.
+Ministry of Defence estimates that there are around two million veterans in the UK.
+The figures show that over the next 10 years, the number of veterans in Great Britain is expected to decrease by around one million, to approximately 1.6 million by 2028.

 Why are veterans homeless in the UK?

 According to Sir Andrew Gregory, chief executive of forces charity SSAFA, the issues facing veterans often stem from difficulties in adapting to civilian life after years spent with a regimented lifestyle where many day-to-day tasks are already taken care of.
 This can then result in the “eight Ds”: drink, debt, drugs, divorce, depression, domestic violence, dependency culture, and digs, meaning accommodation.

 Failing to get a handle on these issues can end in homelessness and that is why SSAFA urges veterans to come forward early for support.